 Mike I. Philipsen, Timothy B. Bostic & Mary Ann Mason.
 Jossey-Bass, 2010

-Diversity & Unconscious Bias
+Diversity and Unconscious Bias

 - Removing Barriers: Women in Academic Science, Technology, Engineering and Mathematics